Skip to main content

 Classic restaurants

-Pelikan and Kvarnen beer halls are two institutions, both located in Södermalm.
-The art nouveau-inspired Pelikan attracts locals and visitors with its affordable menu and laidback atmosphere.
-Neighbourhood restaurant Kvarnen was featured in Stieg Larsson’s Millennium books and has stayed true to its working-class legacy with price-worthy dishes over the years.
+Pelikan and Kvarnen are two historic beer halls in Södermalm.
+The Art Nouveau-inspired Pelikan draws both locals and visitors with its affordable menu and relaxed atmosphere, while Kvarnen, featured in Stieg Larsson’s Millennium books, has remained true to its working-class roots with generous, well-priced dishes.

-Den Gyldene Freden is more than a Stockholm restaurant serving high-quality traditional food.
-Dating back to 1722, it is one of the oldest restaurants in the world and has been a favourite among many legendary Swedes over the years.
+Den Gyldene Freden is more than just a restaurant – it’s a piece of history.
+Dating back to 1722, it is one of the world’s oldest restaurants and has been a favourite haunt of many legendary Swedes.

 Vegan and vegetarian restaurants

-• Hermans – the oldest vegetarian restaurant in Stockholm, serves a vegan buffet daily.
+• Hermans – Stockholm’s oldest vegetarian restaurant, serving a daily vegan buffet with global flavours.

-• Växthuset – a fine dining restaurant with an entirely plant-based tasting menu that changes with the seasons.
+• Växthuset – A fine dining restaurant offering a fully plant-based tasting menu that evolves with the seasons.

 Riche Fenix, Stockholm